MACHINE010101/arduino-car-simulator/README.md

-# Arduino-Car-Simulator-Win-Forms-Display
+# Arduino Car Simulator

-Simulating a car using arduino uno & arduino rich shield with win forms display.
+Simulating a car using arduino uno & arduino rich shield.
+The car display is built using Windows Form Application.